 We discover, develop and intend to commercialize innovative products to treat and prevent allergies, infectious diseases and chronic inflammatory diseases.
-Our clinical development programs are based primarily on proprietary short sequences of synthetic deoxyribonucleic acid, or DNA, which redirect the immune system's response to infectious pathogens and enhance its ability to fight disease and control chronic inflammation.
-Because these DNA sequences stimulate an immune system response, we call them immunostimulatory sequences, or ISS.
+Our clinical development programs are based primarily on proprietary immunostimulatory sequences, or ISS, which are short DNA sequences that reprogram the immune system's response to infectious pathogens and enhance its ability to fight disease and control chronic inflammation.
 Based on results from Phase II trials, we plan to initiate Phase III trials for two ISS-based product candidates in 2004.
 We have a third product candidate in early Phase II trials and a number of earlier stage clinical and preclinical programs.
 We retain full commercial rights for all of our product candidates.